 While there are still rules and regulations to be determined, the County of Sacramento will implement this new voting model as follows:

-77 Regional Voting Centers to replace neighborhood polling places
+Regional Vote Centers to replace neighborhood polling places

-- 16 sites open 10 days prior to Election Day
+- At least 16 Vote Center sites open 10 days prior to Election Day

-- 61 additional sites open 3 days prior to Election Day for a minimum of 8 hours
+- At least 61 additional sites open 3 days prior to Election Day for a minimum of 8 hours

 - Centers open from 7am – 8pm on Election Day